123wowow123/chronopin/content.md

 Features:
 Stock ticker ++
-show new pin added banner and clicking it will take to search page with only new pins +
+show new pin added banner and clicking it will take to search page with only new pins + Show top 6 pin on main timeline with ellipsis button for show more

 browser extention
 mobile app